piposa/klipper-toolchanger-experimental/docs/heater_power_distributor.md

 - 'detatches' 2°C below setpoint to not mess with PID

 > [!WARNING]
-> Make sure youre still using a sane power rated PSU, if 5 tools turn on at the same time,
+> safe_distribution set to False may cause a power spike if multiple heaters turn on at once before the distributor can react.
-> it will take between `0` and `poll_interval` seconds before the power gets reduced.
-> most PSUs dont trip this fast and are rated for ~2x current for atleast 10 seconds. a very fast electronic fuse however may still trigger.

 ---